 Attach a schedule listing by type and amount, all deductions allowable under sections 832(c)(1) and (10) (net of the annual statement change in undiscounted unpaid loss adjustment expenses) that are not deductible on lines 15 through 30.
+Examples of amounts to include are:

-Also include ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065), line 1).
+- Ordinary losses from trade or business activities of a partnership (from Schedule K-1 (Form 1065), line 1). - Dividends paid in cash on stock held by an employee stock ownership plan.

-A corporation may deduct dividends it pays in cash on stock held by an employee stock ownership plan.
 However, a deduction may only be taken if, according to the plan, the dividends are:

-- Paid in cash directly to the plan participants or beneficiaries: - Paid to the plan which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; or - Used to make payments on a loan described in section 404(a)(9).
+- 1. Paid in cash directly to the plan participants or beneficiaries; - 2.
+Paid to the plan which distributes them in cash to the plan participants or their beneficiaries no later than 90 days after the end of the plan year in which the dividends are paid; or - 3.
+Used to make payments on a loan described in section 404(a)(9).